-- Develop an impact evaluation plan in collaboration with stakeholders including the management team.
-ELD members and other interested parties - Schedule and facilitate planning meeting to identify evaluation questions, data sources, key performance indicators, and potential measures - o Present the plan for approval to begin in 2024-2025
+- Develop an evaluation plan in collaboration with districts and agencies (D2Center, Avenue Scholars, Whispering Roots) - Schedule and facilitate planning meeting to identify evaluation questions, data sources, key performance indicators, and potential measures - $\circ$ $\,$ Collect implementation and potentially baseline data in 2024-2025 $\,$

-Administrative Activities:
+Other Activities:

-- The MMI Principal Investigator will participate in the Learning Community Evaluation Management Team meetings (approximately monthly). - The MMI Principal Investigator will work with the Nebraska Department of Education and districts as applicable to collect student demographics and assessment data including NWEA-MAP and the statewide assessment scores. - The MMI Principal Investigator and her team will also serve in a planning role regarding developing birth to five programs across the LC. - FAN trained personnel will deliver FAN training and mentoring to the staff members selected by LC leadership at both LCCNO and LCCSO. - MMI staff will collaborate with members of individual districts to obtain approvals including district research requests, where applicable.
+- The MMI Principal Investigator will participate in the Learning Community Evaluation Management Team meetings (approximately monthly). - The MMI Principal Investigator will work with the community agencies and districts as applicable to collect student demographics and assessment data including NWEA-MAP, FastBridge, Acadience, and the statewide assessment scores. - The UNMC team will lead and participate in continuous improvement activities including data debriefs, requested trainings, and data utilization/development of materials for a variety of audiences including parents. - The MMI Principal Investigator and her team will also serve in a planning role regarding developing birth to five programs across the LC. - FAN trained personnel will deliver FAN training and mentoring to the staff members selected by LC leadership at both LCCNO and LCCSO. - MMI staff will collaborate with members of individual districts to obtain approvals including district research requests, where applicable.